ASUCICREPO/public-comment-analysis/README.md

    git push
    ```

-7. Update the regulations.gov API Key
-- Go to the AWS Secrets Manager
-- Navigate to `regulations-gov-api-key` and update the plaintext with the correct key

-9. Bootstrap your AWS environment:
+7. Bootstrap your AWS environment:
    ```bash
    cdk bootstrap
    ```

-10. Deploy all stacks:
+8. Deploy all stacks:
    ```bash
    cdk deploy --all
    ```

+9. Update the regulations.gov API Key
+- Go to the AWS Secrets Manager
+- Navigate to `regulations-gov-api-key` and update the plaintext with the correct key

-11. Note the outputs (API URLs and Amplify application URL)
+10. Note the outputs (API URLs and Amplify application URL)